mathewlippincott/flat-winder/README.md

 ![winder2-sm.svg](images/winder2-sm.svg)

-Download the SVG or DXF file in the root directory and cut from 1/2" (12mm) plywood or similar material.
+Download the [SVG](winder2.svg) or [DXF](winder2.dxf) file in the root directory of this repository and cut from 1/2" (12mm) plywood or similar material.
+All design files are in mm and were made with [QCAD](https://qcad.org/).

 Drill out the pink drill holes with a 1" (25mm) hole saw or drill bit, and finish the cuts with hand or power tools.
 Or use a CNC mill.

- All design files are in mm.
  1 unit = 1 mm for SVGs.
 The design can be converted to convenient inch measurements by assuming 1" = 25mm.

 # about this design